dsfsi/healthfacilitymap/README.md

 ## Installation

-There are no specific pre-requisite libraries or framework needed to be installed to run this project.

-This assumes that you have some internet access for cdn scripts (Jquery, AJAX and bootstrap).
+To run this project, you need to have jQuery installed as a prerequisite library.
+The project relies on CDN scripts for jQuery, AJAX, and Bootstrap.

-After cloning / forking it - simply replace the Google Maps Javascript API key with your own.
-To use the geolocation feature with clear view (not one with overlaying transparent cover with text  `"FOR DEVELOPMENT PURPOSES" `).
-To deploy this for use beyond locally hosting, your API key needs to be from a Google Cloud account that is enabled for billing.
+After cloning or forking the project, simply replace the Google Maps JavaScript API key with your own key.
+If you want to use the geolocation feature without the overlaying transparent cover with the text "FOR DEVELOPMENT PURPOSES," make sure your API key is from a Google Cloud account that is enabled for billing.

-If you have your own geoJSON data, you may replace it following the convention of the currently used geoJson file.
+If you have your own geoJSON data, you can replace the existing data by following the convention of the currently used geoJSON file.

-If you have your data as a csv and you wish to convert it to geoJSON, you could use [this tool](https://www.convertcsv.com/csv-to-geojson.htm)
+If you have data in CSV format and want to convert it to geoJSON, you can use [this tool](https://www.convertcsv.com/csv-to-geojson.htm)

 ## Usage example

-1. You may use this to view the bed capacities of health facilites around you, mostly which are public and private hospitals.
-Use the geolocation feature that can be accessed from the big blue button with yellow text "My Location" , to locate your self (Obviously the map boundries are define to be South African centric).
-Once located, then click on the the marker of your interest to get more details about that hospital .

-2. Whats great about this map is you can get multiple detials at once , in case you wish to campare the bed capacity of one hospital to a few more others.
-So the pop up info windows, do not open one at the time but they can all open at once.
+The below mentioned use cases make the map helpful for individuals seeking information about health facilities and their capacities in a specific area, aiding in decision-making and resource planning.

+1. Viewing Health Facility Bed Capacities: The map allows users to view the bed capacities of health facilities, particularly public and private hospitals, in a specific location.
+Users can click on markers representing each facility to access more details about that hospital.

+2. Geolocation Feature: The map includes a geolocation feature that allows users to locate themselves on the map.
+By clicking the "My Location" button, the map centers on the user's current location, providing a convenient way to find nearby health facilities and their bed capacities.

+3. Comparing Bed Capacities: The map enables users to compare the bed capacities of multiple health facilities simultaneously.
+The pop-up info windows associated with each marker can open concurrently, allowing users to gather information from multiple hospitals at once.

 This project is just a start, you may suggest more features for this map [here](https://docs.google.com/forms/d/e/1FAIpQLSeMm5zm-syGnw-l06QV2q6caFtNldS3nBsAoIPzs3G2e4-ncg/viewform)

 ## Development setup

-When developing this mapping exercise , VS code text editor was used  with a live server extension  to get a live preview during built time.
-But I think it should be ok to use any text editor of your choice.
+For development, we used Visual Studio Code text editor with a live server extension to get a live preview during build time.
+However, you can use any text editor and extension of your choice.

-Knowledge of JS , HTML and some styling will make it easy to customize this.

-To run locally (assuming you are using the tools mentioned prior) - right click on the HTML file and select an option  `"Open with live server" `
+To run the project locally (assuming you are using the aforementioned tools), right-click on the HTML file and select the option `"Open with live server" `

 ## Release History